andrewdangelo/SocketProgramming/python/Lab/README.md

 ## Introduction

-In this lab, you will create a simple multi-threaded client-server application using Python's `socket` and `threading` modules.
+In this lab, you will create a simple socket client-server application using Python's `socket` and `threading` modules.
 The client will connect to the server, send messages, and receive responses.
 The server will handle multiple client connections concurrently and manage idle connections.
 You will fill in the missing parts of the provided code to complete the lab.

 ## Objectives